embedthis/ioto/apps/demo/README.md

 To create a device metric, navigate to the Builder `Automations` page and select the `Actions` tab, give your action a name and description and select `Database Update` as your trigger source.
 Select the table `Service`.
 This table is updated by the demo app embedded in the Ioto agent.

-For the action parameters, select `Manager Metric` as the Action and enter "COUNTER" as the Metric Name and "Device=${deviceId}" as the Metric Dimensions and "${value}" as the Metric Value.
+For the action parameters, select `App Metric` as the Action and enter "COUNTER" as the Metric Name and "Device=${deviceId}" as the Metric Dimensions and "${value}" as the Metric Value.

 This will create a metric named "COUNTER" for each device and use the `value` field from the Service table as the metric value.

 ### Data Widgets

-You can display device data as graphical widgets from the Manager dashboard.
+You can display device data as graphical widgets from the app dashboard.
 Click `Home` to display the dashboard.

 Then click the `+` plus icon to open the `Create Widget` panel and select "Graph" as the Widget type from the selection list.
 Then click the `Data` tab at the top to configure the data source for the widget.